Miss S Jobbins

-We strongly believe that Careers is a vital part of the school’s lifeblood and so pupils will begin Careers lessons as part of PSHE from Year 7.
-Students make their option choices in Year 9 when a greater emphasis is put on the links between career opportunities and different school subjects.
+We strongly believe that Careers is a vital part of the school’s lifeblood.
+Students are introduced to careers and GCSE choices in term 5 of year 8 in PSHE.
+They make their option choices in Year 9 when a greater emphasis is put on the links between career opportunities and different school subjects.
 In Years 10 and 11 we use interactive games and role play to do further careers research.
 We organise speakers in order to give the pupils an insight into the world of work.
 Furthermore, students have the opportunity to discuss their plans with our independent professional careers advisor and with senior members of staff.
 At the end of Year 12 all students have a two day intensive careers course during which they learn to complete university and other application forms and have a trial interview with a university lecturer or employer.
 The school careers teachers organise a Careers Convention biennially; approximately 80 organisations are represented.

 We aim to build links with employers and the professional community.
 Employers are invited to contact our careers adviser on firstname.lastname@example.org.
 The school has a legal duty to ensure its careers work continuously complies with the eight Gatsby benchmarks detailed in the Good Careers Guidance Handbook.